Exhibitor Rules — Read Carefully

 Mifflinburg, PA 17844

-Contact Idella with questions regarding Exhibits, Premiums, Classes, Sections, etc.
+Contact Idella via email with questions regarding Exhibits, Premiums, Classes, etc.

 General Exhibit Pre-Registration

-JULY 15 – General Exhibits must be PRE-REGISTERED (excluding Livestock).
+JULY 22 – General Exhibits (excluding Livestock) must be pre-registered and postmarked by July 21.
 There is a limit of one (1) entry per exhibit class.
 The Exhibit Registration and Entry Form is in the Fair Book and on the fair website.

 Exhibit Submissions – Main Exhibit Building